 - Toss all the chopped potatoes in the slow cooker.
 Pour in 2 cups of chicken broth.
 Toss in as many whole cloves of garlic as you can handle.
 Add a little salt and pepper.
 Turn slow cooker on low, and cook for 6 to 8 hours.

 - Keep slow cooker on warm once the potatoes are done.

-- Drain all the liquid from the potatoes.
+- Drain excess liquid from the potatoes.
 Toss back in slow cooker, turn the slow cooker on low as you mix.

 - Break up potatoes a bit with a fork.
 Add butter.
-Mix until smooth with a fork, heavy whisk, or a mixer.
+Use a hand mixer or ricer to mash them or leave them rustic and just use a fork or potato masher.
 Do not over-mix or your potatoes will become like glue.
 No one digs gluey mashed potatoes.

 - Serve with a big old mashed potato loving smile.